 Product Information Management Use Case #2: Multichannel Commerce

 When modern consumers interact with your brand or company, they’re often switching between different channels.
 Because of this, it is critical for you to have a presence in every channel your target audience shops.
 But maintaining consistent and up-to-date product information across a variety of channels is easier said than done.

 A PIM solution allows you to easily update product information in one place and dynamically push the changes to all of your channels in real-time.
 This ensures your customers always see accurate product information regardless of where they engage and increases the likelihood that they’ll have the information they need to make a fast and confident purchase decision.

-Maintaining consistent and accurate product information across multiple stores and channels is tricky.
+Maintaining consistent and accurate product descriptions and information across multiple stores and channels is tricky.
 But maintaining consistent and accurate product information across multiple stores, channels, and geographies?
 That can seem downright impossible.

 When you take your business global, the amount of product information you need to keep track of grows immensely.
 On top of price lists, SKUs, documentation, videos, images, catalogs, references, item numbers, and custom attributes, you’re now also managing localizations including languages, currencies, and promotions.